-Reviewing change requests and confirming if the requests are acceptable as per the Change Control process.
+The timely reviewing of change requests and confirming if the requests are acceptable as per the Change Control process.

-Participating in the regular reviews by attending the review and providing financial governance.
+Responsible for attending and participating in the regular reviews and providing financial governance.

 Reviewing the proposed resource levels of rosters being created by the E-Roster roll out project and confirming if these are acceptable within budgetary constraints.